 A loadflow model was developed in accordance with the 10 Year Study.
-Included with the regular load growth, were two large spot loads that will be impacting Webster Substation:
+Included with the regular load growth, were two large spot loads that will be impacting Webster Substation: and the Northern Pass Converter Station.

-Modeling the system base case for 2025,

-for the Webster area at any point during the study.
+Modeling the system base case for 2025, it was determined that additional transformation is needed to meet TFRAT requirements at Webster Substation.
+There were no voltage or line limit violations found for the Webster area at any point during the study.